 The Paraguayan equity and bond market is governed by the capital markets law adopted in 2017 (the "Capital Markets Law").
 The Capital Markets Law governs, amongst other things, public offerings of equity and fixed income securities, broker dealers, fund administrators, rating agencies, external auditors and exchanges.
 Pursuant to Law No. 7,162 enacted by Congress in September 2023, the National Securities Commission (CNV) was integrated into the Central Bank of Paraguay as the Superintendency of Securities.
 Since then, the Superintendency possesses the authority to regulate and supervise the securities markets, encompassing the formulation of professional ethical standards, the promotion of corporate disclosure such as annual and interim reporting by listed companies, the establishment of compliance regulations, controls and penalties and the regulation of the relationships between securities issuers and investors in the securities market.
+During 2024, major efforts were made to strengthen both the Superintendency and the securities market.
+First, the Superintendency worked on integrating technology and information systems to streamline and accelerate registration processes.
+Additionally, a new bill has been proposed to consolidate multiple laws related to the securities market into a single, comprehensive, and modern framework.
+Lastly, the Superintendency is updating its supervisory approach by adopting a risk-based methodology for overseeing market participants.

 The Asunción Stock Exchange (the "BVPASA"), established in 1993, is the only securities exchange in Paraguay.
-As of December 2023, the total trading volume was composed primarily of non-governmental securities offerings (68.0%).
-There has been a large increase in the volume of public-sector securities trading in recent years, with public sector securities representing 32.0% of the total trading volume as of December 31, 2023, compared to 25.2% as of December 31, 2022.
-The total traded value of public securities on the BVPASA in 2023 grew by 123.3% compared to 2022.
+As of December 2024, the total trading volume was composed primarily of non-governmental securities offerings (74.4%).
+There has been an increase in the volume of public-sector securities trading in recent years, with public securities representing 21.3% of the total trading volume as of end of 2024.
+This security remains significant, even with the shift in 2024, where primary market transactions of public securities are now conducted through the Central Bank's securities depository instead of the BVPASA.